-Moving onto the TVP VTU Koncept’s gun options is where you are faced with a few choices that drastically change how the tank performs.
-One option is using the top turret with the 10.5 cm top gun that gives you excellent 320 damage shells at the cost of a little penetration, a lot of DPM, only -6 gun depression, and a ton of accuracy.
-For those who want to play the TVP VTU Koncept as an armor-less heavy tank the 10.5 cm is better and peek-a-booming than the top 8.8 cm gun.
-However, you limit yourself in any other situation.
+The TVP VTU Koncept’s gun options is where you are faced with a few choices that drastically change how the tank performs.
+One option is using the top turret with the 10.5 cm top gun that gives you excellent 320 damage shells.
+This comes at the cost of a little penetration, a lot of DPM, only -6 gun depression, and a ton of accuracy.
+This setup is for those who want to play the TVP VTU Koncept as a heavy tank with no armor.

-Tier 9 sees the Škoda T 50 return to lightly armored/highly mobile tank that you experience prior to tier 7/8 in the Czechoslovakian line.
 The Škoda T 50’s main claim to fame is the top 100mm AK1 gun that features a 3 round magazine with each round doing 320 damage.
-The burst of 960 damage gives it less damage per magazine than the Lorraine and T54E1 but allows to unload its shells faster with a short reload between shells in a magazine.
-It also has a decent reload between magazines and its DPM is less fickle than other auto-loaders due to the shorter reload between magazines.
-The Škoda T 50 has the best mobility out of tier 9 mediums and is extremely agile with only the Lorraine coming close to it.
+The burst of 960 damage gives it less damage per magazine than the T54E1.
+However, it allows you to unload its shells faster with a short reload between shells in a magazine.
+It also has a decent reload between magazines making it easy to stay near the front lines.
+The Škoda T 50 also has the second best mobility out of tier 9 mediums with only the tier 9 Bat Chat beating it out.